fit-r2lab/r2lab.inria.fr/markdown/hardware.md

 * the following table shows in the **sdr** columns the type of the attached SDR or `none` if none is installed.

 * Depending on the SDR device, one or two Rx/Tx channels may be available.
-The antennas attached to each channel are specified as follows: **/900M** for omni-directional 5dBi antennas, operating on 800-900MHz; **/2-5G** for dual-band 5dBi omni-directional antennas, operating on both 2.4GHz and 5GHz; and **/Dup-eNB** or **/Dup-UE** if a duplexer is used.
+The antennas attached to each channel are specified as follows: **900M** for omni-directional 5dBi antennas, operating on 800-900MHz; **2-5G** for dual-band 5dBi omni-directional antennas, operating on both 2.4GHz and 5GHz; and **Dup-eNB** or **Dup-UE** if a duplexer is used.

 * the `n210` and `usrp2` models use an **Ethernet** connection to link to the node.
 This means that on those nodes, the `data` wired